 Please comment on any evaluation ratings of 3 or less.
-Describe the most useful aspects of this laboratory rotation.
-In what way was it beneficial to you?
-List your suggestions for ways in which this lab rotation could be improved.
-Student Signature:Date:
+Describe the weat weeful consets of this laboratory retation.
+In what turaruna it hanafiaial ta varra Describe the most useful aspects of this laboratory rotation.
+In wha t way was it beneficial to you?
+List your suggestions for ways in which this lab rotation could be in nproved.
+Student Signature: Date: